jio-gl/terroir-project/README.md

 # terroir-project

 A Data Science tool for Vineyards in Argentina, Location Scorings and Discovering New Wine Locations.
+Combines Weather Data with existing Vineyard locations.

 Uses regression to estimate Scoring of new wine locations.